 National Healthcare Controversies: Is the Grass Greener on the Other Side of the Fence?

 Every country faces unique challenges when it comes to healthcare.
-The debate on the subject is focused on three main aspects- quality, universality and affordability.
+The debate on the subject is focused on three main aspects- quality, universality, and affordability.
 But the expectations seldom match the available options-

 Do you want a healthcare which works for you or the rest of 80% of the population?

-We have to Ask the Important Questions
+We have to Ask Important Questions.

-We cannot Solve the Problems with a Fit for All Approach
+We Cannot Solve the Problems with a Fit for All Approach.

-But healthy living is a right just as you have right to your property, resources like electricity which you need to pay for just like healthcare.
-Individual rights bring individual preferences into the picture like your personal food choices.
+But healthy living is a right just as you have the right to your property, resources like electricity you need to pay for just like healthcare.
+Individual rights bring individual preferences into the picture, like your personal food choices.
 In Europe, patients would ask me what they can do to relieve their knee pain.
 But in the USA, I have to spend considerable time to make a patient realize that they don’t need an MRI for their knee pain!